 The beautiful Grjótaþorp in the oldest part of Reykjavík

-The inhabitants of Grjótaþorp weren't too happy with having guided tours in their backyard, so the guide told us the elf-rock story in front of the Canadian embassy a couple of minutes away from the Grjótaþorp village in Túngata street.
+The inhabitants of Grjótaþorp weren't too happy with having guided tours in their backyard, so the guide told us the elf-rock story in front of the Canadian embassy, a couple of minutes away from the Grjótaþorp village on Túngata street.

-That street is often called Embassy Street as here you will find many foreign embassies.
+That street is often called Embassy Street because it houses many foreign embassies.

 The Catholic Cathedral of Reykjavík

-We also stopped in Garðarstræti street, by the very house where my grandparents lived for many years.
-So joining this tour is a great opportunity to see the backstreets of Reykjavík joined with hearing about the mythical creatures of Iceland.
+We also stopped at Garðarstræti, by the very house where my grandparents lived for many years.

 Garðastræti street - my grandparents used to live in this house

-On the next corner of Garðastræti opposite Hólavallakirkjugarður cemetery, the guide told us all about Grýla and Leppalúði and their offsprings; the mischievous Icelandic Yule Lads.
+On the next corner of Garðastræti opposite Hólavallakirkjugarður cemetery, the guide told us all about Grýla and Leppalúði and their offspring, the mischievous Icelandic Yule Lads.

 Grýla and Leppalúði - the Parents of the Icelandic Yule Lads